Sean-93/newmarquee/readme.md

 ## Usage

-- The primary way to use this is with the custom Shadow-DOM 'newmarquee' component provided, but there is also an alternate version where you can assign the 'newmarquee-content' ID to any HTML element that is the child of an element that has 'newmarquee-container' as a CSS class.
+- The primary way to use this is with the custom Shadow-DOM <new-marquee> component provided, but there is also an alternate version where you can assign the 'newmarquee-content' ID to any HTML element that is the child of an element that has 'newmarquee-container' as a CSS class.

 ### With 'newmarquee' Shadow DOM Element